 1. Eri Silk

-Eri silk is also known as peace silk which is predominantly found in Ri Bhoi district of Meghalaya and the state of Assam.
+Eri silk is the fiber that is part of the Khasi culture.
+It is predominantly found in Ri Bhoi district of Meghalaya and the state of Assam.

 Read more about Eri silk here.